tencentyun/intlcloud-documents/product/互联网中间件/CKafka/什么是腾讯云CKafka？/服务等级协议（SLA）_en.md

 For now, users' CKafka service is deployed in six data centers, which are Shanghai Data Center, Guangzhou Data Center, Beijing Data Center, Chengdu Data Center, Shanghai Financial Data Center, and Shenzhen Financial Data Center.

 Tencent Cloud helps users choose a data center with the best network condition to store their data.
-Users can select the region where they belong (Guangzhou, Shanghai, Beijing, Chengdu, Shanghai Finance, or Shenzhen Finance) when making a CVM purchase.
+Users can select the region where they belong (Guangzhou, Shanghai, Beijing, Chengdu) when making a CVM purchase.

 Those data centers available to users shall comply with local laws and regulations and applicable laws and regulations of the PRC.